Adriano Goldschmied

-Adriano Goldschmied is an Italian fashion designer who focuses on denim jeans.
+Adriano Goldschmied (born 1944, Trieste, Italy) is an Italian fashion designer who focuses on denim jeans.
 He is known as "the Godfather of denim" and is the originator of "premium denim".
 The founder of Diesel, he also created Replay, Gap 1969, Agolde, Goldsign, and AG Adriano Goldschmied.
 Goldschmied is currently the owner of House of Gold, a creative textile company with the purpose of bringing innovative fabrics to the market.